westonnovelli/project-actuator/docs/index.md

 ![Wiring](https://raw.githubusercontent.com/westonnovelli/project-actuator/master/images/wiring.jpg)

-# Second Circuit
+## Second Circuit
 Most of the buttons on the panel were a part of the matrix.
 But a few didn't belong.
 The mode switch for the hyperspace jump mechanic was a rotary switch and thus not a momentary actuator and the full panel ON OFF switch were handled separately.
 This is where I finally understood what the pull-down resistors are for!

 A small secondary circuit was added.
 I wanted to be able to disconnect the panel from the computer without having to unplug it.
 Further, only ever needed to read the rotary switch's state when the jump button was pressed.
 These could easily be wired together, or so I thought.
 My first pass was resulting in some very confusing results and it turns out, the phantom signal problem could be solved with a pull-down resistor.
 And so the circuit was reconfigured to look like this: note the resistor!

-# Final Software Touches
+## Final Software Touches
 And then all was mechanically complete!
 I finalized the rest of the software, referenced my key-binding notes to complete the keystroke configuration, and tested that pressing a button made those keystrokes happen!
 I used one of those presenter assistant programs that displays what keys were just pressed in the corner of the screen.
 [Carnac](http://code52.org/carnac/) worked just how I needed to see the modifier keys and everything.

 ![Full Installation](https://raw.githubusercontent.com/westonnovelli/project-actuator/master/images/installation.jpg)

-# Housing and Mounting
+## Housing and Mounting
-The final phase was near; build the panel housing and mounting system.
+The final phase was near: build the panel housing and mounting system.

 The housing was cut from some scrap quarter inch plywood I had.
 The backing panel was the leftover sheet metal.
 Nothing was quite cut square, so it's a bit janky, but it still works.